Skip to main content

 Reference Table

-*Example based on $400,000 loan at 6.5% interest rate.
-Actual payments will vary based on your specific loan terms.
+*Example based on $350,000 loan at 6.5% interest rate.
+Actual payments will vary based on your specific loan terms, credit score, and lender.

 Frequently Asked Questions